mmistakes/minimal-mistakes/README.md

       (Run `bundle exec rake clean` then `bundle exec rake copyright` - all three references `package.json`)
     - assets/js/main.min.js (Run `bundle exec rake js`, references `_includes/copyright.js`)

-  Tip: The default Rake task will update all of the above files at once.
+  *Tip*: The default Rake task will update all of the above files at once.

+  Additionally, the license year is hard-coded in these files and are NOT covered by a Rake task:

+    - README.md (this file, near the end)
+    - LICENSE
 -->

 **Looking for an example?** Use the [Minimal Mistakes remote theme starter](https://github.com/mmistakes/mm-github-pages-starter/generate) for the quickest method of getting a GitHub Pages hosted site up and running.
 Generate a new repository from the starter, replace sample content with your own, and configure as needed.